Kapiainen/Lauhdutin/Readme.md

 # Filtering
 The list of games can be narrowed down by applying a filter.
 A filter can just be the name, or a part of the name, of one or more games.
 There are also special filters:

-- `steam:` followed by `true` or `false`.
-If `true`, then only show games installed via Steam.
+- `steam:` followed by `installed`, `uninstalled`, `all`,  `played` or `false`.
+If `installed`, then only show games installed via Steam.
+If `uninstalled`, then only show games that are uninstalled on Steam.
+If `all`, then show both installed and uninstalled games on Steam.
+If `played`, then show both installed and uninstalled games on Steam with a total played time above 0 hours.
 If `false`, then show all other games that were not installed via Steam.

 - `galaxy:` followed by `true` or `false`.
 If `true`, then only show games installed via GOG Galaxy.
 If `false`, then show all other games that were not installed via GOG Galaxy.